It’s important to remember that all costs when travelling to another province are usually reimbursed at your home province’s fee guide rates.

 • Laboratory and diagnostic services

-• Vision care coverage includes eye exams and some treatment for those younger than 18 and older than 65, and care for any age if caused by trauma, accident or illness
+• Vision care coverage annually for eye exams and some treatment if younger than 18 or older than 65, and care for any age if caused by trauma, accident, or illness

 • Podiatry is eligible to an extent

 • Out-of-province / out-of-country coverage: Alberta Health Care coverage doesn’t pay for all medical costs when you travel outside the province, even within Canada.
-For example, it doesn’t cover treatment in a clinic, prescription drugs, ambulance services, physical therapy, and more.
 The AHCIP covers only limited physician and hospital costs outside of Canada.
 Patients are responsible for the remaining amount after AHCIP’s coverage

 • Supplemental insurance is strongly recommended